 The critical audit matters communicated below are matters arising from the current-period audit of the financial statements that were communicated or required to be communicated to the audit committee and that (1) relate to accounts or disclosures that are material to the financial statements and (2) involved our especially challenging, subjective, or complex judgments.
 The communication of critical audit matters does not alter in any way our opinion on the financial statements, taken as a whole, and we are not, by communicating the critical audit matters below, providing a separate opinion on the critical audit matters or on the accounts or disclosures to which they relate.

-Performance Allocations-Refer to Note 2, Summary of Significant Accounting Policies
+Fair Value of Certain Underlying Investments to Determine Performance Allocations- Refer to Note 2, Summary of Significant Accounting Policies and Note 4, Investments